GoogleCloudPlatform/webapp2/docs/features.rst

 More flexible dispatching mechanism
 -----------------------------------
-The ``WSGIApplication`` in webapp is hard to extend.
-It dispatches the handler giving little chance to extend how it is done, or to pre-process requests before a handler method is actually called.
+The ``WSGIApplication`` in webapp is hard to modify.
+It dispatches the handler giving little chance to define how it is done, or to pre-process requests before a handler method is actually called.
 In webapp2 the handlers dispatch themselves, making it easy to implement before and after dispatch hooks.